walterbender/Syllabi/color.md

 equations.
 Similarly, our response to visual sensations and our sense of dynamics and stress are inherent.
 It is this internal "color plumbline".

-The word "expression" is used to describe the human response to an ensemble of color appearances.
-We have an internal psychophysical response that is initiated when viewing multiple external radiations.
-Although it is possible for one viewer's perception of color to be very different from another's, experimental evidence suggests that the relationships among internally generated colors are, in many respects, universal, and thus relatively free from individual and cultural influences.
-Examples of qualitative models of expression are Jacobson's Relative Harmony Quotient and Kobayashi's Scale of Colors.
-Examples of quantitative models are Moon and Spencer's Geometric Formulation of Harmony and Sivik and Hård's Semantic Dimensions.

 Experiment
 ----------